Several functions return information about processes.

 nil.
 See Query Before Exit.

-This function returns the process named name, or
+This function returns the process named name (a string), or

-This function returns information about how a network or serial process was set up.
-For a network process, when key is
+This function returns information about how a network, a serial, or a

 nil, it returns